Pennsylvania Railroad 4876: Rebuilding

-After the crash, it was widely believed that after the presidential inauguration, 4876 was cut into three sections, hoisted out of the baggage room and reassembled in the Altoona shops.
+After the crash, it was widely believed that after the presidential inauguration, #4876 was cut into three sections, hoisted out of the baggage room and reassembled in the Altoona shops.
 Since-published PRR documentation on the damage has surfaced that reveals the superstructure and frame were mostly scrapped in place.
 Wreck cranes were not able to penetrate deep enough into the station concourse to lift out sections of the engine that large.
 The GG1 had to be cut into much smaller pieces so that they could be hauled up the baggage ramp and placed into gondola cars for the trip to Altoona.
-The PRR determined it was less expensive to reassemble 4876 than to write it off and replace it with a completely new locomotive (which would have cost three times as much).
+The PRR determined it was less expensive to reassemble #4876 than to write it off and replace it with a completely new locomotive (which would have cost three times as much).
 Structurally, the majority of the locomotive was beyond repair.
 Many self-contained components, such as the traction motors, wheels, axles, bearings and brake cylinders etc. were able to be reused.
 Parts of the driving truck frames, the main cab underframe, the carbody superstructure, pantographs, and couplers had to be newly built.
-By the following October, a like-new 4876 was released for service, outshopped in Tuscan red rather than the previous Dark Green Locomotive Enamel (DGLE).
+By the following October, a like-new #4876 was released for service, outshopped in Tuscan red rather than the previous Dark Green Locomotive Enamel (DGLE).

-Remaining Service and Preservation
+Remaining service and preservation

-The reconstructed 4876 was returned to DGLE, single stripe by 1956.
+The reconstructed #4876 was returned to DGLE, single stripe by 1956.
 It remained in service for approximately 30 more years with the PRR, Penn Central, Conrail and finally New Jersey Transit.
-In 1983 the locomotive was retired and donated for preservation.
+In 1983, the locomotive was retired and donated for preservation.
 Originally slated for donation to the Smithsonian Institution, it was ultimately donated to the B&O Railroad Museum in Baltimore, Maryland.
-Originally, the museum planned on cosmetically restoring 4876 and putting it on static display.
+Originally, the museum planned on cosmetically restoring #4876 and putting it on static display.
 These plans were placed on hold indefinitely when the museum's roundhouse roof collapsed in 2003, and the museum focused its efforts on restoring the equipment damaged by the collapse.
-Since the inquisition, the locomotive has been stored outside since it was acquired by the museum.
+The locomotive has been stored outside since it was acquired by the museum.
 It has become defaced with graffiti and parts of its steel body have corroded.